waggle-sensor/waggle/wagman/v3/manager/qa/wagman_flash_reboot_stress_test/README.md

 # Test Setup Procedure

-This test involves a XU4, C1+ and Wagman, with the following logic programmed into each of them.
+This test involves a XU4, C1+ and Wagman, with the following logic programmed into each of them -

-* Wagman: Firmware.
+* Wagman:
     1. Boot up.
     2. Turn off any ports that are on.
 There is a small delay here to allow the C1+ to gracefully shutdown after re-flashing the Wagman.
     3. Power on C1+.
     4. Power on XU4.
     5. Wait in infinite loop, flashing leds.

-* C1+: init.d script which executes a shell script
+* C1+:
     1. Start startup.sh shell script on booting using init.d stress-test script.
     2. Notify of start of stress test.
     3. Perform CPU and Disk I/O stress test for 180 seconds.